 - User experience.
-Slow loading websites or booking engines, a requirement to create an account before booking and security questions all add up to a poor user experience.
-Result – cart abandonment.
+Slow loading websites or booking engines, a requirement to create an account before booking, and security questions all add up to poor user experience.
+The result – cart abandonment.

 - The ‘just looking’ factor: Even at the booking stage, many people are still researching and that is a big reason for abandoning a booking midway.

 - The fear of not being able to cancel or booking changes coming at a high cost are also commonly associated with cart abandonment.

 1. Provide Clear Pricing